 The best way to become familiar with Android Wear is to build and test your first app.
 The following list provides a recommended reading order to help you get up to speed quickly:

-Installation and Setup provides detailed instructions for installing and configuring your development environment for building Xamarin.Android Wear apps.
+Setup & Installation provides detailed instructions for installing and configuring your development environment for building Xamarin.Android Wear apps.

-After you have installed the required packages and configured an emulator or device, see Getting Started for step-by-step instructions that explain how to create a small Android Wear project that handles button clicks and displays a click counter on the Wear device.
+After you have installed the required packages and configured an emulator or device, see Hello, Wear for step-by-step instructions that explain how to create a small Android Wear project that handles button clicks and displays a click counter on the Wear device.